-T-Mobile commits to a 4G tablet in 2011, tooAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile commits to a 4G tablet in 2011, tooAlex Wagner - Editorial Director of News and Content

 Last night we saw Sprint confirm that it'll be launching a WiMAX-capable tablet some time in 2011, and now T-Mobile is joining in on the fun, too.
 While they didn't really mention any specific manufacturers or OSes (not that Sprint was much more specific), T-Mobile did say that they plan on offering "an aggressive 4G product lineup" next year, which includes a tablet that can access their HSPA+ network.
 The full statement from T-Mo is as follows:

 “T-Mobile is working closely with the majority of our OEM partners to deliver 4G products by integrating HSPA+ into roadmaps in 2011 as the dominant global standard.
 Consumers will continue to see HSPA+ fuel future innovation in a variety of mobile consumer electronics from smartphones and tablets to emerging devices.
 T-Mobile will continue to be at the forefront of wireless innovation, delivering an aggressive 4G product lineup in 2011, including 4G tablets.”